honglianghe/CDNet/README.md

 The code includes training and inference procedures for CDNet: Centripetal Direction Network for Nuclear Instance Segmentation.

-The code will be released soon.
+Detailed operation procedures will be released in the near future.